smotti/cfengine-vacana/README.md

 * Policies written in CFEs declarative language allow for better documentation
 * Lack of a good lightweight and simple to setup dashboard (see vacana dashboard for a solution)
+* Default masterfiles are bloated with enterprise stuff
+* Make it easier for beginners
+* Make it more DevOps friendly

 ---